shrutimunde10/SCT_ML_2/README.md

 # SCT_ML_2
-**Description for GitHub:**   Develop a K-means clustering algorithm to segment retail store customers based on their purchase history.
-Analyze customer behavior, identify patterns, and group similar customers to improve marketing strategies, customer retention, and personalized offerings.

 # Customer Segmentation using K-Means Clustering

 This repository provides a Python implementation of K-Means clustering for segmenting retail store customers based on their purchase behavior.
 The algorithm groups customers into clusters using features such as Annual Income and Spending Score, enabling data-driven decision-making for marketing strategies.